rohitsharmaw/CF-PaintBoard/README.md

 - Delete existing invitation codes
 - Update the cooldown time

-Click "Admin Panel" button to access these features.
+Open `http://localhost:3000/admin` and authenticate with the configured username and password to access these features.

 ## API Endpoints